cass-community/cass-community.github.io/_highlights/2025-01-14-sw-ecosystem-power.md

 1. Code Savings and Quality Advancements: Leveraging established libraries and tools instead of creating custom code saves organizations hundreds of thousands or even millions of lines of code.
 This approach allows library and tool teams to focus on improving algorithms, interfaces, and software quality, driving scientific discovery forward.

 ## Going forward
-PESO and CASS efforts exemplify the transformative potential of a robust scientific software ecosystem.
+Our efforts exemplify the transformative potential of a robust scientific software ecosystem.
 By fostering collaboration across agencies, organizations, and international partners, they are reshaping how scientific discovery is pursued.
-The projects underscore the value of shared tools, community-driven innovation, and a commitment to advancing high-end computing capabilities.
+Our approach underscores the value of shared tools, community-driven innovation, and a commitment to advancing high-end computing capabilities.
-As we continue to push the boundaries of scientific computing, PESO and CASS efforts represent a foundation for progress, ensuring that researchers and developers have the resources they need to tackle the most complex scientific challenges of our time.
+As we continue to push the boundaries of scientific computing, our efforts represent a foundation for progress, ensuring that researchers and developers have the resources they need to tackle the most complex scientific challenges of our time.